UIUC-Chatbot/llm-serving/ray-serve/models/vllm_openai/README.md

 - The original script uses `argparse` to parse command line arguments.
 This is not compatible with Ray Serve for whatever reason.
 Instead, we have to pass the arguments as function arguments, e.g.,
   `return parser.parse_args(["--served-model-name", model_name, ... ])`
 - Some variables are defined in the global scope of the original script, such as the LLM model.
 We have to move these into the `reconfigure` method of the class.
 Do not move them into `__init__`, as `__init__` is called when the class is instantiated, and would load the model into memory even if the app is deployed as an inactive replica.
+- The model app might be active or inactive.
+When it is inactive and user request comes in, it has to call the controller to activate itself.